The Ultimate Step by Step Guide to SEO

 Content Diversity

 Beware the one-trick-pony website.
 Google is always evaluating your content and that of your competitors.
 Give users more than just text.
-Add video, a podcast or a SlideShare.
-Integrate compelling visuals such as infographics, screenshots and animated how-to GIFs.
+Add a video, a podcast, or a SlideShare.
+Integrate compelling visuals such as infographics, screenshots, and animated how-to GIFs.

 When users discover your quality content, they’ll find value and be compelled to link to you.
-They might also share your blog posts, videos and podcasts on social media.
-There may be questions and discussion leading to further broadcast through resharing.
+They might also share your blog posts, videos, and podcasts on social media.
+There may be questions and discussions leading to further broadcast through resharing.
 Google will see your popularity rise.

 How to Rank on Google